learn-co-curriculum/cssi-4.4-python-math-operators/README.md

 NOOOOO!
 We have to do something!

 #Student Practice: Decimals and Floats
-What value would you place in the cake variable so that python returns a decimal or float?
+If we only have one cake, what would you place in the cake variable so that python returns a decimal or float?
 ```
 >>> cake = ??
 >>> students = 35